4everland/ipfs-top/README.md

 - Indexer: This is an index layer that maps the relationship between the ID of any storage layer and the IPFS CID.
 - Block Store: This is an abstract implementation of the original Block Store of IPFS.
 It will support RocksDB, LevelDB, AWS S3, ARWeave, etc.

-> This branch is about s3 file bridge to arweave

 #### Build
 ```
 go build -o bridge tasks/cmd/main.go